 For pets with special needs (food sensitivities or allergies, for example) a specialized diet may be the key to solving their problems.
 However, there is a specific way to determine the best diet for a food-allergic dog… just switching brands is not likely to be the answer.
-Feeding a raw diet is a point of controversy and is not without risks, but if done correctly, it may provide a solution as well.
-These topics are beyond the scope of this blog post (we’ll write another, we promise), but we hope you’ll talk to your vet about changing your pet’s diet if you are concerned food allergies or sensitivities may be affecting your pet’s health.
-There is no single solution that works for every animal.
+Feeding a raw diet is a point of controversy, but if done correctly, it may provide a solution as well.
+These topics are beyond the scope of this blog post (we’ll write another, we promise), but we hope you’ll discuss this with your vet if the need arises.

 How much should I feed my pet?

 No quick answer here either!
 Most brands of pet food will provide guidelines for how much to feed based upon weight.
 This amount is frequently an overestimate (after all, they’d like you to buy more of their product!), so you may use this as a starting point, but pay attention to your pet’s weight and adjust accordingly.
 Feed a measured amount – not “a handful” but a measured cup – so that you will be better able to increase or decrease the amount fed as needed.

 How do I know if my pet is overweight?